roman-hatz-sluz/ict-m290/README.md

 - npm run delete-all-db (deletes all databases without further confirmation)
 - npm run generate-public-json (generates access data for the ict-290 application, upload the file to the server)
 - npm run generate-private-json (caution: only use locally, generates access data for the ict-290 application including passwords. do not upload this file as clear text)

+## Further Information

+VueJs application is in the works.